quaquel/EMAworkbench/README.md

 Delft University of Technology.

 This version should work well with the Anaconda distribution of Python 2.7.
+[This other branch](https://github.com/adrivsh/EMAworkbench/tree/python3) should work with the Anaconda distribution of Python 3.x.

 EMA workbench is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by